“Since 1971 the most trusted source of Canadian Rockies hiking information”

 Soon after, backpackers shortened the North Boundary trip by starting from Rock Lake.
 A few years later, our trusted and faithful contributor Mike McReynolds completed the Blue Creek-Willmore Wilderness-Glacier Pass loop and provided a detailed description of the trip along with its hardships (20 crossings on the Willmore’s South Sulphur River).

-While we relied on his description for subsequent editions of the trail guide, it wasn’t until the problems on the Berg Lake trail and at Twintree Creek that more backpackers diverted up Blue Creek and to Little Heaven.
+While we relied on his description for subsequent editions of the Canadian Rockies Trail Guide, it wasn’t until the problems on the Berg Lake trail and at Twintree Creek that more backpackers diverted up Blue Creek and to Little Heaven.

 Decommissioned trails